AntonyMayer/node-terminal-app-test/README.md

 # node-terminal-app-test
 **Description:**

-Pull issues from jira using terminal.
+Pull issues and display from jira using terminal.

+Command + double click on Issue URl to open it in default browser.

 **Installation:**